dlenhart/project-farenheit/README.md

 >cd 28-xxxx (change xxxx to what shows from above command)<br />
 >cat w1_slave

 You should see two lines outputted from the above command.
-The first line ends in either YES or NO. If its a YES, the sensor got a good reading.
+The first line ends in either YES or NO. If a YES is displayed, the sensor received a good reading.
 The 2nd line outputs the temperature, for example `a2 01 4b 46 7f ff 0e 10 d8 t=023345` where `t=023345` is the raw temperature and needs to be converted.

 **NOTE: type `pwd` to get the full path of the `w1_slave` file, this path is needed for the software installation below and will need to be entered into `config.ini`!**

 **Indicator Light Setup**

-Info coming soon!
+More info on this soon!

 **Final Assembly**